And how does it work?

 More than 88% of online shoppers incorporate reviews into their purchase decision.
 Online reputation management (and acquisition) is important for any business.
 An agency has the resources to allocate team members to keep any eye out on social media channels and review websites for negative commentary around a brand - and address as necessary.

+Just a guess: you typed in something like “What is a marketing retainer” and out of the whole entire world wide web, you landed on our article: now we’re proud to say that’s some effective SEO on our part and your business can be found that same way too!
 Search Engine Optimization is the practice of making changes to a company’s website in an effort to improve its ranking in search engines such as Google.
 This includes rewording content for targeted keywords and topics, reducing the amount of bad links on the site, making sure the website follows best standards in regards to mobile design - and so much more.

 Pay-Per-Click (PPC) campaigns have become standard operating procedure for many brands.
 Not only do they allow companies to immediately position in specific searches on Google, but also allow very targeted advertising on various social media platforms.
 An agency (usually after creating a media plan) will help a company craft targeted messaging and navigate the various channels to find the best return on investment.